 An example would be a nice idea to understand the concept better.

-Now, based on these details, one can find the profitability of the project by simply dividing the net present value of the project by the investment made.
+Now, based on these details, one can find the project’s profitability by simply dividing the project’s net present value by the investment made.

 |1||$ 50 million||$ 60 million||$ 60 million / $ 50 million =||1.2|

 |2||$ 20 million||$ 22 million||$ 22 million / $ 20 million =||1.1|